Skip to content

 Is Auburn University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Auburn University earn a median of $65,337, roughly in line with national averages for graduates.
+Ten years out, alumni of Auburn University earn a median of $65,337, roughly in line with the national average for college graduates.

 $54,629